-Following the 2022 AGM, the Board met to elect a new team.
-We would like to thank the outgoing members for their much appreciated services: Colette Raphaël and Pierre Gravel.
+Before the 2023 AGM, the Board met to elect a new team.
+We would like to thank the outgoing members for their much appreciated services: Carmella Salomon-Labbé.

 Denis Frawley